Extracts from a recent landscape art submission to Morecambe Bay Partnership.

 On ‘Bay Day’, participatory workshops and playful art making, employing drawing, craft and map making, story telling, photography, making collections of found objects and materials, audio or video recordings, will reveal ways that this unique environment shapes people’s lives.
 Symbolic communication, cross-reference and geometric alignment will be additional generators of process.

 The NOW team of artists and community volunteers will continue to work together to distill the Bay Day material, turning heritage into art.
 A series of linked exhibitions will present the resulting artworks at unconventional venues around the Bay, indoors, outdoors, and online, during the H2H summer festival in 2018.
 The exhibitions will convey a multifaceted, kaleidoscopic ‘moment in time’, by sharing contributor’s experiences, collected on a single day, here, and NOW.

-‘NOW’: Taking our lead from the ancients and from recent research into mental health, we propose a new, permanent landmark, whose legacy will be to celebrate the NOW Project’s ethos of mindfulness: of being more fully present in the moment.
+Taking a lead from the ancients and from recent research into mental health, a new, permanent landmark is proposed, whose legacy will be to celebrate the NOW Project’s ethos of mindfulness: of being more fully present in the moment.

-They will also act as reminders to passers-by, to be mindful of NOW moments.
+They will also act as reminders to passers-by, to be mindful and to more fully inhabit the present moment.
 Especially those who may be feeling weighed down by the past or fearful of the future.
 We intend that the ambiguous sense of alignment, the awesome size, weight and enduring qualities similar to those of ancient standing stones, will activate inventive readings and contemplative, spiritual encounters.